 Age 15 or Older*

-*If you are under the age of 18, one of your parents or a legal guardian MUST be present with you Friday Night or on Saturday morning to sign the course waiver with you.
-If a parent or legal guardian has not signed the Waiver by Saturday morning, you cannot participate and you will lose your money.
+*If you are under the age of 18, one of your parents or a legal guardian MUST be present with you Saturday morning before class to sign the course waiver with you.
+If a parent or legal guardian has not signed the Waiver before class begins, you cannot participate and you will lose your money.

 Please note: These hours are TENTATIVE and may vary, due to class size,